srobo/docs/simulator/programming/time.md

 redirect_from:
   - /competition-simulator/programming/time
 layout: page
-title: Robot Time
+title: Simulated Time
 ---

-# Important methods
+# Simulated Time

 In the simulated environment, time advances only at the pace that the simulator is run and in cooperation with the controller code (such as the code controlling